-Five new variables have been added to the demographics data set for this release: "AGESTRAT" is the age stratum to which the participant was randomized or enrolled; "DMARM" and "CADARM" are the study arms to which DM and CaD participants were randomized; "CADDAYS" is the number of days since CT randomization to CAD randomization; "BMDFLAG" indicates whether a participant is in the BMD subsample (i.e. was randomized at a bone density site).
+Five new variables were added to the demographics data set in the 11/30/06 release: "AGESTRAT" is the age stratum to which the participant was randomized or enrolled; "DMARM" and "CADARM" are the study arms to which DM and CaD participants were randomized; "CADDAYS" is the number of days since CT randomization to CAD randomization; "BMDFLAG" indicates whether a participant is in the BMD subsample (i.e. was randomized at a bone density site).